Ask-Jennie/ask-jennie/tutorials/Deleting-Angular-Automations.md

 ```

 ## What happens?
-Automation with <automation-name> gets deleted on the server.
+Automation with <automation-name> gets deleted from the server.

-*Owner of the automation can only delete automation from server